 Deciding when to use manual and automated testing is crucial in software testing in order to maximize QA processes.
 Each method has specific advantages and disadvantages and all depends on the project nature, type of test, and desired outcomes.
 Let's get into some key considerations for each type of testing so that one can make an informed decision.

-Manual testing is the process in which human testers execute test cases without any kind of tool or script.
+Manual testing is the process in which human QA testers execute test cases without any kind of tool or script.
 It is very useful where exploratory, ad-hoc, or usability testing is needed.

 When to Use Manual Testing